Faculty

 Elaine has been dancing with Tude for over 25 years.
 At the age of 12 she received her first dance scholarship from the Dupree Dance Convention, and at the age of 17 received another scholarship to study at The Edge Performing Arts Center in Los Angeles.
 She was a part of the color guard and dance team in high school, and it was during her senior year that Elaine started teaching for Tude.
 That same year she was also hired to choreograph for the color guard competition team at Gunn High School and joined Tude’s Rhythmic Movements production line.
 She danced in Tude’s production line for four years until she received her first opportunity to dance professionally in a new show in Reno.

 Elaine has since performed in several shows, including the award winning show “Aireus”.
 She assisted with the dancing animation for the Disney film “Monkey Bone” with Brendan Fraser, and has danced throughout the bay area.
-In addition to performing she loves to teach and has been teaching for Tude for over 15 years.
+In addition to performing she loves to teach and has been directing Tude’s production line for a decade and overall has been teaching for Tude for the last 30 years.

 Hello!